CompassionCH/compassion-modules/child_compassion/README.rst

 ~~~~~~~~~~~~~~~~~~
 * Find the configuration menu in Sponsorship/Configuration (must be given rights)
 * Configure the default hold durations in the menu Global Childpool/Availability Management
-* Assign people to be notified when receiving Field Office Disaster Alerts using the menu Communication/Staff Notifications
+* Assign people to be notified when receiving National Office Disaster Alerts using the menu Communication/Staff Notifications

 Odoo.conf file
 ~~~~~~~~~~~~~~